cincheo/ini/README.md

 ### A simple 3-process data pipeline

-Since processes are asynchronous, they cannot return values like functions do.
-So, process communicate through channels (similarly to Pi calculus and most agent-based systems).
+The basics of process communication is provided by *channels* (similarly to Pi calculus and most agent-based systems).
 Processes can produce data in channels using the ``produce`` function, and consume data from channel using the ``@consume`` event.

 In the following program, the ``main`` process creates two sub-processes by calling ``p``.
 Each sub-process consumes a data from an ``in`` channel and produces the incremented result to an ``out`` channel.
 Thus, it creates a pipeline that ultimately sends back the data incremented twice to the main process.